-Sam Wolfe is a civil rights attorney and advocate with the Southern Poverty Law Center who has led high-profile litigation of national significance.
-Sam founded and continues to help lead the SPLC’s LGBT Rights Project.
-His work, often set in the Deep South, focuses on achieving greater respect and equality for LGBT people.
+Sam Wolfe was a civil rights attorney and advocate with the Southern Poverty Law Center until 2016.
+Sam founded the SPLC’s LGBT Rights Project.
+His work, often set in the Deep South, focused on achieving greater respect and equality for LGBT people.

 Previously, Sam was a litigation associate at a leading international law firm in New York City.
 He is a graduate of the Georgetown University Law Center.
 The National LGBT Bar Association has recognized Sam as one of the Best LGBT Lawyers Under 40.
 Other experience includes service in U.S. Air Force special operations, and as an English teacher in Taiwan where he also was a bungee jump master.